abpio/abp-commercial-docs/en/tutorials/book-store/part-10.md

 ### The Book List

 Book list page change is trivial.
-Open the `/src/app/book/book.component.html` and add the following column definition between the `Name` and `Type` columns:
+Open the `Pages/Books/Index.js` in the `Acme.BookStore.Web` project and add an `authorName` column between the `name` and `type` columns:

 ````html
 <ngx-datatable-column